ArronJLinton/recipes/README.md

 ## Coding Style

 We use Prettier to format our JavaScript code.
 This saves you time and energy as you can let Prettier fix up any formatting issues automatically through its editor integrations, or by manually running `npm run prettier`.
 We also use a linter to catch styling issues that may exist in your code.
 You can check the status of your code styling by simply running `npm run lint`.
+To automatically fix some of the problems reported by eslint, run `npm run fix`.